nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ## Flash GadgetOS

-For GadgetCLI to be able to talk to your hardware device it needs to be flashed with the latest GadgetOS image.
-Use the [web flasher](http://flash.getchip.com/pro) to flash C.H.I.P.
-Pro Dev Kit with the latest .chp file bundled with GadgetCLI.
+Use the [web flasher](http://flash.getchip.com/pro) to install GadgetOS on your C.H.I.P.
+Pro Dev Kit.
+The latest GadgetOS is required for GadgetCLI to be able to talk to your hardware device and found in the [GitHub repo](https://github.com/NextThingCo/gadgetcli/releases).

 Once flashed, power cycle C.H.I.P.
 Pro Dev Kit by either unplugging it from the USB port or pressing the on/off button.